NFL training camps opening with eye on baseball, babysitting

 “You know, for what’s going on in baseball right now, it affects everyone,” Jets quarterback Sam Darnold said.
-“I mean, because you look at the game the Marlins had and, you know, they affect the players on the other team and then the dugouts are then infected.
+“I mean, because you look at the game the Marlins had and, you know, they affect the players on the other team. ...
 There’s no good way of really going about it.
 And you’ve got to start canceling games.

 “So it’s just a matter of what the league wants to do.
 And, if people start getting or contracting the virus within the NFL, it’ll be interesting to see how the NFL wants to handle it.”